jackh1999/ECE445/notebooks/Dorian Tricaud/README.md

 ![Block Diagram](./Photos/BlockDiagram.jpg)

 ### Subsystem Overview
+We transfered over the subsystem overview from our RPA, each subsystem has pretty simple interaction and requirements.

+### Subsystem Requirements
+TBD

 ### Tolerance Analysis
 Some simulating software will be used to prove the feasability of the model.
+Point to discuss at TA meeting.

+### Ethics & Safety
+Unknown Ethical and Safety concerns currently.
+Don't put your finger by the sharp probes.
+Ensure calibration/accuracy before delivery to user?
+Point to discuss at TA meeting.